TheChymera/chymeric_tutorials/source/_posts/2014-07-23-per-attack-risk-dice-odds.markdown

 ## Script

 Based on the above we have written [a Python script (named **Risky**)](https://github.com/TheChymera/Risky) that can be used to calculate the victory, tie, and defeat odds given $a$ attackers, $d$ defenders, and $s$ sides of the dice.
-For a more exghaustive documentation of how to *use* the script from the command line please consult [its README document](https://github.com/TheChymera/Risky/blob/master/README.md).
+For a more exhaustive documentation of how to *use* the script from the command line please consult [its README document](https://github.com/TheChymera/Risky/blob/master/README.md).
-The calculations are done preferentially based on the general formulas for the respective aforementioned cases:
+The calculations are done preferentially based on the general formulae for the aforementioned cases:

 ### General Formulae